darqos/darqos/doc/ipc.md

 # IPC

+In DarqOS, inter-process communication uses a kernel-provided IPC facility, similar in basic concept to many microkernels.
+Processes can open a _port_, send, and receive messages.
+At this stage, it is intended that message delivery is asynchronous: the caller is not blocked.

-During its prototype phase, DarqOS is implemented as a runtime library and a collection of services, all communicating via message passing.
+During its prototype phase, the DarqOS kernel is implemented as a pseudo-kernel service, with a matching runtime library that presents the system call API to applications.
+The runtime library communicates with the _pKernel_ service.
+All inter-process communication is brokered by the p-kernel which internally maintains a collection of abstract ports.

-It is possible, even likely, that this model will persist beyond the prototyping phase, following a similar path to systems such as CMU's Mach.

-The prototype IPC facility is implemented with some code in the runtime library, and a single "message broker" process, sometimes referred to as the pseudo-kernel, or p-kernel.
-The use of the p-kernel enables experimentation with means of addressing, and hides the underlying implementation from the service and application processes.

 Communication between a process and the p-kernel uses TCP, in order to have reliable delivery, and a well-known port, avoiding a need to